mdn/webextensions-examples/dnr-dynamic-with-options/README.md

 - `declarativeNetRequest.getSessionRules` and
   `declarativeNetRequest.updateSessionRules` to manage DNR rules that are session-scoped, that is, cleared when an extension unloads or the browser quits.

+How these registered DNR rules can modify network requests without requiring an active extension script in the background, in a cross-browser way (at least in Firefox, Chrome, and Safari).

 ## Note on `optional_host_permissions` and `optional_permissions`